cjslep/gorph/README.md

 Installation
 ---

-If Go is not installed, (please do so first)[http://golang.org/doc/install].
+If Go is not installed, [please do so first](http://golang.org/doc/install).

 To download the source, use the command:
 ```